tedd/publish-nuget-neo/README.md

     # Add symbols to NuGet package.
 (Default: false)
     #INCLUDE_SYMBOLS: false

     # Current Git commit should be tagged upon successful upload to NuGet.
+Note: This will prevent publish if tag already exists.
 (Default: false)
     #TAG_COMMIT: false

     # Name of Git tag. * will be replaced by version number.
 (Default: v*)